-Market participants must commit to the entire market season unless other agreements have been made with Market Management.
-A minimum attendance of 80 percent of market days is required.
+Market participants commit to the entire market season unless other scheduling is noted in the application and discussed with Market Management.
+A minimum attendance of 80 percent of market days noted in the application is required.
 Product availability and seasonality may limit participants beginning and ending dates; therefore, a schedule will be developed prior to the start of the market season documenting the farmer, grower or producers commitment to the market.
 Participants that repeatedly arrive late or miss market days will be permanently removed at the discretion of Market Management.